mola/coding_guidelines/cxx/programming_guide.md

 By default, every object in C++ is mutable, which means it could change anytime.
-But race conditions can not occur on constants and it is easier to reason about a program when object cannot change their values.
+But race conditions can not occur on constants and it is easier to reason about a program when objects cannot change their values.
 Immutability also helps the compiler to optimize the code.

 - Immutable objects and methods are easier to reason about, so make objects